And the Glass Handed Kites

+The album has won several music prizes in Denmark, including four Danish Music Awards.
+The album also helped Mew win awards outside of Denmark, with the band winning the 2005 MTV Europe Music Award for Best Danish Act.

 The Japanese bonus track, "Shiroi Kuchibiruno Izanai" is an alternate version of "White Lips Kissed" with the lyrics and title translated into Japanese.

-Reception
+Critical reception

 And the Glass Handed Kites has been well received by critics.
 James Christopher Monger of AllMusic gave the album a positive review, writing "Fans of OK Computer-era Radiohead, My Bloody Valentine, and Disintegration-era Cure will find And the Glass Handed Kites one of the most breathtaking things to come along since the dawn of the dream pop/post-punk genres themselves."
-Drowned in Sounds Jordan Dowling also gave And the Glass Handed Kites a positive review, writing "If you are looking for an album that you can put on for a couple minutes to fill time then you'd do better to look elsewhere, but if you want to be transported to an ethereal demi-world stuck between real life and dreams then ensure you purchase this.
-A masterpiece of overstated proportions, which is the greatest concept of all."

 Pitchfork reviewer Nitsuh Abebe praised the album's epic feel and called the album "a terrific accomplishment".
 The same website also criticized the album cover, naming it one of the worst album covers of 2006.

 In a more mixed review, Conrad Amenta of Cokemachineglow.com wrote "The real shame is that on this album... the songs become secondary to the gesture.
 They are denied a sense of finality or, in And the Glass Handed Kites case, are sometimes deprived of an ending altogether."
 Amenta concluded: "The band does have the musical ability, their songs are reasonably well constructed, and the melodies are there.
-It’s only the ridiculous costume of importance they wear so self-consciously that’ll keep them from ever joining the party."
+It’s only the ridiculous costume of importance they wear so self-consciously that’ll keep them from ever joining the party."Gaffa named And the Glass Handed Kites the best Danish album of 2005.

-The album has won several music prizes in Denmark, including four Danish Music Awards.
-Gaffa named And the Glass Handed Kites the best Danish album of 2005.
-The album also helped Mew win awards outside of Denmark, with the band winning the 2005 MTV Europe Music Award for Best Danish Act.
-Pitchfork Media ranked the song "The Zookeeper's Boy" #92 on its list of the top 100 tracks of 2006.